Frequently Asked Questions

-Learn more about cancer risk assessments, genetic testing for cancer, and other services at the Cancer Genetics Program.
+Learn more about cancer risk assessments, genetic testing for cancer, and more at UPMC Hillman's Cancer Genetics Program.

 People want to know their cancer risk for many reasons.

-- Learn the risk of cancer for themselves or their children.
+- Learn the risk of cancer for themselves, their children, or other family members.

-- Find out if inheritance played a role on their cancer diagnosis or that of a family member's.
+- Find out if genes played a role in their cancer diagnosis or that of a family member.

-- Explore the feasibility of genetic (DNA) testing for cancer-predisposing genes.
+- Learn if genetic (DNA) testing would be useful for finding cancer-predisposing genes.

 A cancer risk consult provides:

 - Details on how inherited and environmental factors may cause cancer in a family or person.